 Alexander Jannaeus, the second Hasmonean king of Judaea, first built the fortress of Machaerus around 90 BC in southern Perea.
 It was used as one of the depositories for his treasures and as an important strategic position.
 Machaerus later served as a base for Aristobulus II in his resistance against the Romans and Pliny, in his Historia Naturalis, describes it as one of the strongest points in the region after Jerusalem.
 The Hasmonean state was conquered by the Romans in the 60s BC and the fortress was destroyed by the Roman commander Aulus Gabinius in 57 BC after he had suppressed the revolt led by Aristobulus II and his son Alexander.

-King Herod the Great rebuilt the fortress in 30 BC and turned the originally defensive center into a lavish palace measuring approximately 110 meters east-west and 60 meters north-south.
+King Herod the Great rebuilt the fortress in 30 BC and turned the originally defensive centre into a lavish palace measuring approximately 110 meters east-west and 60 meters north-south.
 It was divided into two wings: the eastern wing contained a bathhouse with mosaic floors and five storage rooms, the western wing had a peristyle court surrounded on all sides by colonnades opening onto two halls on the south, triclinia.
-The wall surrounding the fortress was defended on both sides by a tower (see image reconstruction here and here).
+The wall surrounding the fortress was defended on both sides by a tower (see a reconstruction image here).

-After the deposition and banishment of Herod Antipas, Machaerus passed to Herod Agrippa I until his death in 44 AD, after which it came under Roman control.
-At the outbreak of the Jewish Revolt in 66 AD the Roman garrison abandoned the fortress into the rebel’s hands, who held it up to 72 AD.
+After the deposition and banishment of Herod Antipas, Machaerus passed to Herod Agrippa I until his death in AD 44, after which it came under Roman control.
+At the outbreak of the Jewish Revolt in AD 66, the Roman garrison abandoned the fortress into the rebel’s hands, who held it up to AD 72.
 In that year the Roman legate Lucilius Bassus besieged the fortress by building a siege ramp on the ridge of the hill, before taking and destroying it.
 The fortress was not rebuilt after that, but during the Byzantine period, the Christians built a church on the eastern hill, calling the site Machaberos.